sdillard/pivotal-tracker-api-dotnet/README.md

 # To Do

-* Write tests
+* Write tests (and run them)
-* Less commonly used parts of the API (at least for me)
-  * Project: Update, Delete(?)
-  * Stories: Pagination, Deliver, Move, External Integrations, Attachments
+* Parts of the API for stories: Pagination, Deliver, Move, External Integrations, Attachments
+* Review methods for consistency (make sure you can add a story as a static story method with a project object, as a method for a project, and a method in the story class to not require instances of any objects)

 # Common Terms